These 5 Best Bakery POS Software Systems Are The Icing On The Cake For Small Businesses

 Best for restaurant-grade POS hardware.

 While there are several iPad-based POS systems for cafes and bakeries, Toast is the top Android-based POS solution for restaurants.
 Toast offers numerous features and hardware options, all specifically designed for restaurant use.
 Couple its advanced functionality with best-in-class customer support, and you get a highly capable POS for any sized bakery, including even franchises and multilocation eateries.
-With a base price of $75/month and features such as inventory management and team management costing extra, Toast is definitely on the pricier side.
-However, high-volume or quickly-growing eateries will be hard-pressed to find a more capable cloud-based restaurant POS system.
+Toast even has a free Starter plan that includes core POS functionality (and payment processing).
+However, eateries that want advanced features (such as online ordering and delivery management) integrated into their POS will need to subscribe to the $165/month Essentials package.

 Toast is a complete all-in-one POS and payment processing solution.
 It’s meant to be used with Toast’s custom-built Android hardware, which includes options, such as the Toast Go handheld ordering device, the Toast Flex POS monitor and customer-facing screen, and the Toast Tap contactless payment terminal.
 All of the hardware is built for restaurants, so it’s spill-proof and drop-resistant, with more RAM and longer battery life than consumer tablets.
 You’ll also have to use Toast’s in-house, flat-rate payment processing.
 So Toast is probably not the best choice if you want to use your own hardware or merchant account.

-An interesting option Toast has added recently is digital ordering options, which can be purchased separately from the Toast POS offering.
+An interesting option Toast has added recently is digital ordering options, which you can purchase separately from the Toast POS offering.
 That means even bakeries that use a different POS can still use Toast to set up an online ordering website, a mobile ordering app, eGift cards, and contactless delivery options.
-Toast charges $75/month for its full suite of digital ordering solutions, and the first three months are free during COVID-19.
-In addition to socially-distanced online ordering and delivery options, Toast allows for socially-distanced guest experiences in your restaurant as well — Toast’s Pay at the Table feature allows guests to scan a QR code on their receipt and pay on their own device, no credit card handling or screen-touching required.
+Toast charges $75 to $175/month for its digital ordering solutions, and the first three months are free during COVID-19.
+In addition to online ordering and contactless delivery options, Toast allows for socially distanced dining experiences in your restaurant as well — Toast’s Pay at the Table feature allows guests to scan a QR code on their receipt and pay on their own device, no credit card handling or screen-touching required.

 - Restaurant-grade hardware